 Eating on the go isn’t always ideal, but sometimes it’s inevitable.
-If you find yourself crunched for time and in need of a quick bite, having a healthy snack on hand can help you avoid making an unhealthy decision.
+If you find yourself crunched for time and in need of a quick bite, having a healthy snack on hand can help you avoid making an unhealthy decision or opting for fast food.
 Check out these quick tips for eating well on the go.

 Prioritize breakfast.
 Start your day off right by including a protein to keep you full, such as eggs or low-fat Greek yogurt, as well as a serving of fruit and whole grains.
 If you struggle to make breakfast in the morning, try making it the night before.
 Consider quick meals to take on the go such as overnight oats or premade healthy muffins or egg cups.

 Bring your own snacks.
 To avoid consuming unhealthy convenience foods, stock up on healthy, portable snacks such as whole fruit, vegetables and hummus, or dried fruit and nuts with low-fat cheese.
 Keep snacks on hand throughout the day so you are less likely to make an unhealthy decision when hunger creeps in.